 * Working with the stakeholder and BRs as early as possible together on creating meaningful and valuable requirements, epics and stories.

-During the description of the individual roles, we mentioned requirements user-stories and acceptance criteria's, quite a bit, also it's part of the quality hopper, therefore we'll give you a very brief look at our take on that.
+During the description of the individual roles, we mentioned requirements user-stories and acceptance criteria, quite a bit, also it's part of the quality hopper, therefore we'll give you a very brief look at our take on that.
 Briefly because that is a topic which could fill article by itself and we don't want to overdo it.

 ### Requirements